 More people work in manufacturing and as laborers here in the Painters Crossroads neighborhood than in 100.0% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.

-Renter-occupied real estate is dominant in the Painters Crossroads neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Painters Crossroads neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Painters Crossroads neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 56.3%, which is higher than 99.1% of all U.S. neighborhoods.
+The vacancy rate here is 51.9%, which is higher than 98.9% of all U.S. neighborhoods.

-Did you know that the Painters Crossroads neighborhood has more English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Painters Crossroads neighborhood has more Lithuanian and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 50.0% of this neighborhood's residents have English ancestry.
+In fact, 10.3% of this neighborhood's residents have Lithuanian ancestry and 41.0% have English ancestry.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Painters Crossroads neighborhood.
 In the Painters Crossroads neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 100.0% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.